sureshvenkey/oci/oci-compute-volumes/readme.md

 ## Custom Image
 You can use custome image in any one of these 2 scenarios
-* If you are planing to migrate a onprem vm to oci, note the onprem vm image shoud be of vmdk format
+* If you are planing to migrate a onprem vm to oci, note the onprem vm image shoud be of vmdk format for import.
+* You can create a custom Image with all dependencies installed and make the as a golden image or template for provissing new instances, Not the hostnames need to be mannually changed after provission or use custom init to change the hostname or user terraform remote exec provisioner of ansible code.

 1. Before you create a custom image of an instance, you must disconnect all iSCSI attachments and remove all iscsid node configurations from the instance.
 2. When you create an image of a running instance, the instance shuts down and remains unavailable for several minutes.
 The instance restarts when the process